spencer-p/hashmap/README.md

 # Hashmap

-This is a reference implementation of a hashmap or dictionary in C. I wrote it largely for educational purposes.
+This is a reference implementation of a hashmap or dictionary in C. It maps strings to arbitrary `void *` pointers.
+I wrote it largely for educational purposes.

 It uses a fairly simple linked list chaining solution to manage collisions.